Craven Community College unveils law enforcement training center

 Ten parking spaces have been repaved and a new ramp has been constructed for easy access into the building.
 The renovations cost $242,000.

 Later this month, a virtual training simulator, VirTra System, will be installed.
 The state-of-the-art system will use real-life imagery and scenarios to test a law enforcement officer’s response and their ability to deescalate tense situations.
-It’s an idea that started several years ago by New Bern’s Chief of Police Toussaint E. Summers, Jr.
+It’s an idea that started several years ago by New Bern Police Chief Toussaint E. Summers, Jr.

 Registration for the first class of law enforcement students using the VirTra simulator will begin in March.